Ribeiro ties her single game career-best five points

 Before UConn: A 5-5 forward from Rollinsford, N.H....
 Set the New Hampshire High School All-Time record with 151 goals...
 Selected as Team MVP in each of her four seasons...
 Selected to First Team All New England in 2011 and 2012...
 Member of the Super "Y" National Championship Team in 2009 and 2011...
 Received the Puma Elite Women's Showcase Golden Boot Award in 2011.

 Personal: Rachel Morgan is the daughter of Mike and Cindy Hill ...
 Has two brothers, Zach and Jake ...
-An exploratory major.
+Majoring in Sport Management.